nodeup/transcriptions/53-a-very-meta-show.md

 1:16:27 - **Daniel Shaw**: Someone has to take ownership of that, so I think if we want to go beyond the NodeUp intern and find someone who's interested in kicking off that community crowd curation.
 That's something.
 And you'd have lots of contact with the node community.
 To pitch this, it's really an incredible opportunity to get in touch and to meet and personally get to know members throughout the node community.
 So if you're interested, hit me up and let's talk.

+## Realtimeconf Shout Outs

 So, I think Erik has to dash soon, and we're about ready to wrap it up.
 Guys, if you haven't had an opportunity to prep your plug, we're going to do that in a moment.
 Final shout outs: both Nizar and Matt want to reemphasize realtimeconf and the realtime experience.
 I'll let you guys say it in your own words.

 1:18:03 - **Nizar Khalife**: Yeah, I really want to thank everyone at &yet and everyone else not at &yet who contributed to the whole experience.
 It was absolutely amazing, it blew me away.
 It was my first conference and I really liked how it's not just pedal to the metal.
 It was definitely something greater than just tech, just coding, just a conference.
 It was something much larger than life in that sense.
 I met a lot of the &yet team - they're really awesome.
 And the actors, the musicians, everyone who helped make that happen deserves some praise because it was amazing.
 Matt?

-1:18:59 - **Matt Creager**: I just wanted to say that &yet and realtimeconf were absolutely incredible and I just kind of wanted to -- she'll never hear this, but -- there was a moment where a person did a solo cello performance and she sang this a song that she'd written herself -- this is Oletta Henderson who played Ross in the play that played out.
+1:18:59 - **Matt Creager**: I just wanted to say that &yet and realtimeconf were absolutely incredible and I just kind of wanted to -- she'll never hear this, but -- there was a moment where a person did a solo cello performance and she sang this a song that she'd written herself -- this is [Alana Henderson](https://www.facebook.com/alanahendersoncello) who played Ross in the play that played out.
 And three people at my table were in tears.
 I won't tell you if I was one of them or not, I was just at a development conference.

 1:19:40 - **Nizar Khalife**: And she's quite the looker, too, by the way.

-1:19:43 - **Daniel Shaw**: Yeah, a beautiful song that she composed just for realitimeconf.
+1:19:43 - **Daniel Shaw**: Yeah, a beautiful song that she composed just for realtimeconf.
 Go back to the realtimeconf stream and have a look at that.
 A phenomenal artist and has quickly become a participant in the node community.
 And we're really grateful for her involvement there.

 ## Plugs